hanachiru/DotnetToolInspector/README.md

 Get-DotnetToolRuntimeConfig [-packageID] <string> [-commandName] <string> [[-toolPath] <string>] [-global] [-local] [<CommonParameters>]
 ```

+Note that the dotnet tool executable binary must be installed on the machine for it to work.
+For local tools, `dotnet tool restore` must be done beforehand.

 Below is an example with [dotnet-t4](https://www.nuget.org/packages/dotnet-t4#readme-body-tab).
 Sample code is also available [here](.github/workflows/sample2.yml).

 ### Global Tools